abesford/seizzmic-site-0c00b/src/pages/index.md

           & technologies of the internet-era

-          We have an opinion / experience in doing this
+          With our experience in doing this, we can help you establish the best choices for your situation.

+          We're independent and we aren't here to sell you any one solution.
+We can help you navigate the vast array of new products and services on offer, which offer advantages and drawbacks.

           should you automate and when should you replace systems

           should you be investing in your data warehouse

-          We're independent and we're not here to try to sell you any one solution.

         actions:
           - label: Our thinking
             url: /blog